adamkuhn1/adamkuhn1/README.md

 # Hi, I'm Adam 👋

-CS student building **backend and full-stack projects** with a focus on clean structure, reliability, and practical problem-solving.
+I'm a CS student building full-stack and backend projects with a focus on clean structure, reliability, and practical problem-solving.

 **What I'm working on**
 Full-stack apps, real-time dashboards, and small tools that automate useful tasks.